mdn/browser-compat-data/docs/data-guidelines.md

 ## Mixins

 Mixins appear in WebIDL and in specifications to define Web APIs.
 For web developers, they aren't observable directly; they act as helpers to avoid repeating API definitions.
-BCD doesn't expose mixins.
+Don't add mixins to BCD where they do not already exist.

 For example, [`HTMLHyperlinkElementUtils`](https://html.spec.whatwg.org/multipage/links.html#htmlhyperlinkelementutils) is a mixin defined in the HTML specification.

-Members of this mixin are available to `HTMLAnchorElement` and `HTMLAreaElement`, that's where BCD exposes them, and thus there are two options to add mixin members to BCD:
+Members of this mixin are available to `HTMLAnchorElement` and `HTMLAreaElement`, that's where BCD exposes them.
+Add mixin members to BCD in one of these ways:

-1. Members of `HTMLHyperlinkElementUtils` are added directly to the `api/HTMLAnchorElement.json` and `api/HTMLAreaElement.json` files as if they were regular members of these interfaces.
+1. For smaller mixins, add members of `HTMLHyperlinkElementUtils` directly to the `api/HTMLAnchorElement.json` and `api/HTMLAreaElement.json` files as if they were regular members of these interfaces.

-2. (Large) Mixins have their own files in the `api/_mixins/` folder and indicate for which interface they are using file names like: `HTMLHyperlinkElementUtils__HTMLAnchorElement.json` and `HTMLHyperlinkElementUtils__HTMLAreaElement.json`.
+2. For larger mixins, create a file in the `api/_mixins/` folder and indicate for which interface they are using file names like: `HTMLHyperlinkElementUtils__HTMLAnchorElement.json` and `HTMLHyperlinkElementUtils__HTMLAreaElement.json`.
-   Note that in these files you'll need to expose the data under the correct tree, so for `HTMLHyperlinkElementUtils__HTMLAnchorElement.json` the file needs to start like this:
+   In these files, expose the data under the correct tree.
+For `HTMLHyperlinkElementUtils__HTMLAnchorElement.json`, the file needs to start like this:

 ```json
 {